 5. Credit card theft

-One of the least simple forms of identity theft is credit card theft.
-If a criminal can gain access to your credit card details, they can use them to make unauthorised purchases on your behalf.
+One of the most difficult types of identity theft is credit card theft.
+If a criminal gains access to your credit card details, they can use them to make unauthorised purchases on your behalf.

 6. Theft of mail